 Broken Bone – Before you get your cat to the vet, control its bleeding and confine its movement before you get to the hospital.
 Approach your cat slowly as s/he may be freaked and scared.
 If the fracture is closed, place the cat in a carrier to confine movement and get to the emergency vet as soon as possible.
 If the fracture or broken limb also has an open wound, rinse the wound with clean water.
 Don’t use any antiseptics or peroxide to clean the wounds.
 Wrap the leg with a clean cloth or sterile bandage to control bleeding.
 Then place your cat into a carrier and head to vet.

-First, open your cats mouth by pressing either side of the jaw, and look to see if the object is there.
-Don’t tilt its head back.
-If you see something obvious, use tweezers to get it out.
-Be cautious that your cat may try to bite!
-If you don’t see the object, don’t poke inside the mouth, as it will send the object even further back.
-Hold your cat upside down and press its chest with both hands.
-If you manage to get the object out, you should still bring your cat to the vet to see if there is any physical damage.
+Choking – First, open your cats mouth by pressing either side of the jaw, and look to see if the object is there.
+Don’t tilt your cat’s head back.
+If you see something obvious, use tweezers to get it out but you’ll need help.
+Be careful since your cat may freak and try to bite you.
+Also, you might accidentally push the object further down.
+If your cat is choking on food (my cat has been known to do this) hold your cat upside down and press on its chest with both hands and pat on the back.
+A vet visit is, of course, needed afterwards to make sure your cat’s throat is ok and there’s no lacerations.